absmach/supermq-docs/docs/authorization.md

 }'
 ```

-In this request , if domain id is empty or if field is not added, then in response JWT token will have empty domain field.
+In this request, if the domain ID is empty or if the field is not added, then in response JWT token will have an empty domain field.

 **Response:**